 As a teacher this was always the day that caused me the most anxiety.
 Would I be up to the task to provide the best education to this group of children?
 Would I be able to form an effective team of adults to support them?
 What new skills would I be developing to meet their needs?

-My daughter is worried about changing to her junior school next year, verbal reassurance is working here.
-For our students we need to think carefully about how we approach this inevitable upheaval to their life.
+My daughter is worried about changing to her secondary school next year.
+To support her verbal reassurance is enough for now.
+I do not know which school she will be allocated or which friends will be going with her.
+For our students, we need to think carefully about how we approach this inevitable upheaval to their life.

 6 Tips and Resources for Preparing Autistic Children for change.